AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 topic-tags: working-with-campaign-and-microsoft-dynamics-365
 ---

-# Settings Screen
+# Configure the integration app

+## Add credentials to the Integration App

 The Settings screen allows you to specify Dynamics 365 and Adobe API credentials.
 There are also inputs to add specifics related to the Adobe Campaign SFTP instance.

-## Microsoft Dynamics 365 Credentials
+### Microsoft Dynamics 365 Credentials

 The Microsoft Dynamics 365 Credentials give the integration application permission to pull your data from Microsoft Dynamics 365.
 You must first follow the steps on the screen
 [Configure Dynamics 365 for Campaign integration](../../integrating/using/d365-acs-configure-d365.md) in order to generate the values that will be pasted into this screen.
 The inputs described below will reference this screen.